ivan-zdravkov/laser-defender/README.md

 # Laser Defender
-A 2D Unity space-invaders type of a game, showcasing Unity's projectile system.
+A 2D Unity "Space Invaders" type of a game, showcasing Unity's projectile system.